Your World Today: Production and format

 Based at CNN's world headquarters in Atlanta, Georgia, the program featured reports worldwide by CNN correspondents and affiliates.

 It included regular business updates from New York City and London, sports and weather updates as well as covering all the live and breaking news.

 In 2019, CNNI relaunched the show with anchors Isa Soares and Cyril Vanier.
-The program is now based in the network's London bureau.
-It airs from 12:00 a.m. and 2:00 a.m BST with cut-ins for World Sport and is aimed as a morning news program for viewers in the Asia-Pacific region.
+The program was based in the network's London bureau.
+It aired from 12:00 a.m. and 2:00 a.m BST with cut-ins for World Sport and was aimed as a morning news program for viewers in the Asia-Pacific region.
+In the midst of the COVID-19 pandemic in 2020, the program was placed off the air and replaced with The Situation Room with Wolf Blitzer.
+Vanier subsequently left CNN by 2021.